AboutHistory

 Professor Mikhail Alexandrovich Bonch-Bruevich was an outstanding Russian scientist in radio mechanics, a Corresponding Member of the USSR Academy of Sciences, Doctor of Technical Sciences, and one of the originators of spark discharge theory.
 He was also the creator of some of the first electronic tubes, radio-telephone transmitters, and radio-telephone tube stations, as well as one of the initiators on the theory of radio wave transmissions in the upper atmosphere, etc.

-From 1931 to 1940, Professor Bonch-Bruevich was at the head of the Chair of Theoretical Radio Engineering in Leningrad Electro-Technical Institute of Communications and worked as Institute Deputy Director, responsible for studies.
+From 1931 to 1940, Professor Bonch-Bruevich was at the Head of the Chair of Theoretical Radio Engineering in Leningrad Electro-Technical Institute of Communications and worked as Institute Deputy Director, responsible for studies.

 On June 8, 1940 , Council of People's Commissars of the USSR immortalized the memory of this outstanding scientist and teacher, Professor Bonch-Bruevich, by naming the Leningrad Electro-Technical Institute of Communications (LEIC) after him.